 - A liquid fertiliser 2-3 times while growing.
-To keep the leaves green, I feed mine diluted seaweed or fish emulsion, a weak worm juice made from diluting the liquid from my worm farm or a compost ‘tea’.
+To keep the leaves green, I feed mine diluted seaweed, a weak worm juice made from diluting the liquid from my worm farm or a compost ‘tea’.

 Affiliate Links: Your support of this site is appreciated!